NeoGranular/lanyon/_posts/2016-04-10-heaven-awakening-chapter-1.md

 Eventually, the door dropped down and pathetically leaned against the wall

-“ Truly a monstrous woman.”
+“Truly a monstrous woman.”
 Although Lu Ping lamented in his heart, he absolutely didn’t go towards the door.
 He loosely draped the jacket over his shoulders, pushed open the window and jumped out just like that, being half naked.

 Sky was blue and sunshine was glittering.
 Outside the cottage, there was a Flower Garden.
 It was emitting a peculiar kind of fragrance.
 Lu Ping walked inside the flower garden and looked in all directions.
 Eventually, his eyes shined.